-While the economic expansion currently remains at record long for the duration, a slower growth is expected.
-The national economy faces a variety of headwinds going forward that could weigh on the economy.
-If domestic and global headwinds were to become a concern and less supportive of growth in the U.S. economy, those could have potential negative impacts on our state.
+The U.S. and Nevada economies continue to rebound from the pandemic lows.
+Recently, state tax revenue collections have outperformed expectations, buoyed largely by various federal aid packages, accumulated household savings, and wage gains.
+While the demand side has remained strong, the main challenge in the economy has been on the supply side related to labor and supply chain constraints.
+Although recent economic trends have been positive, the COVID-19 health emergency is not yet over, and the economic and health policy landscape are evolving and subject to change.
 The state continues to confront cost pressures to address workforce compensation needs as well as demand related to continuing and emerging policy issues.
-As a result, agencies need to be creative in their approach to budgeting for the upcoming biennium and look at how the sate can do things differently to manage public resources in a way that demonstrates accountability and results.
-Each agency, regardless of funding source, will be required to submit with their Agency Request Budget efficiency options for consideration.
+As a result, agencies need to be creative in their approach to budgeting for the upcoming biennium and look at how the state can do things differently to manage public resources in a way that demonstrates accountability and results.

+Each agency, regardless of funding source, is required to submit efficiency options for consideration with the Agency Request Budget.
 An efficiency option is defined as a unique decision unit that will drive efficiencies at the agency level.
 It may be an option to reduce or eliminate a lower priority program or it may be an option to fund one-time costs which will result in long-term cost avoidance (e.g., automation of a process to reduce the need for future staffing additions to keep up with projected workload increases).
 Examples of past efficiency options include (this is not an exhaustive list, but ideas of previously approved and implemented efficiencies):

-- Increased caseloads per employee by automating processes (Department of Health and Human Services - Division of Welfare and Supportive Services); - Consolidation of internal sections to streamline services and eliminate a managerial position (Department of Motor Vehicles - Motor Carrier Division); - Elimination of proof of license plate surrender mailing and transition from bulk mailing to intelligent barcodes for electronic dealer reports of sale (Department of Motor Vehicles - Central Services Division); - Aligning rates with industry standards and reviewing requirements under which services are provided (Department of Health and Human Services - Division of Health Care Finance and Policy); and - Simplification and automation of hunting and fishing licenses and related stamps Department of Wildlife.
+- Increased caseloads per employee by automating processes (Department of Health and Human Services - Division of Welfare and Supportive Services): - Consolidation of internal sections to streamline services and eliminate a managerial position (Department of Motor Vehicles Motor Carrier Division); - Elimination of proof of license plate surrender mailing and transition from bulk mailing to intelligent barcodes for electronic dealer reports of sale (Department of Motor Vehicles Central Services Division); - Aligning rates with industry standards and reviewing requirements under which services are provided (Department of Health and Human Services - Division of Health Care Finance and Policy); and - Simplification and automation of hunting and fishing licenses and related stamps Department of Wildlife.